Taylor Trammell: Seattle Mariners

-On August 30, 2020, the Padres traded Trammell, Ty France, Andrés Muñoz, and Luis Torrens to the Seattle Mariners for Austin Nola, Dan Altavilla, and Austin Adams.
+On August 30, 2020, the Padres traded Trammell, Ty France, Andrés Muñoz, and Luis Torrens to the Seattle Mariners in exchange for Austin Nola, Dan Altavilla, and Austin Adams.
 On November 20, Trammell was added to the 40-man roster.

 Trammell made his MLB debut for the Mariners on April 1, 2021, playing center field against the San Francisco Giants.
 In his debut he was walked twice, including drawing a bases loaded walk in the bottom of the eighth inning for his first major league RBI.
 Trammell collected his first hit on April 3, an RBI double (off Logan Webb) that scored Evan White, in the bottom of the fourth inning.
 He hit his first MLB home run off Michael Pineda of the Minnesota Twins on April 10 and appeared in 51 games for Seattle in his rookie campaign, slashing .160/.256/.359 with eight home runs and 18 RBI.
 In 2022, he played in 43 games for the big league club, but again struggled to a .196/.284/.402 slash with four home runs and 10 RBI.

 Before the 2023 season, Trammell underwent surgery to repair a broken hamate bone in his right hand that he suffered after being struck in the hand in a late offseason workout.
 He was activated off the injured list on April 30 and in his return, hit a grand slam off Chris Bassitt of the Toronto Blue Jays.
 In 22 games for Seattle, he batted .130/.286/.326 with three home runs and 11 RBI.
 On March 28, 2024, Trammell was designated for assignment after failing to make Seattle's Opening Day roster.